Second captain Lambros Katsenis navigates the R/V Aegaeo.

 Professor

-One of my colleagues likes to say, "start by figuring out where you are."
-Navigation, the art and science of determining were you are, is an important part of deep-sea science and exploration.
-Dr. Richard Camilli invents amazing new devices for sniffing out chemical traces, making it possible to see into a world previously unexplored.
-Knowing where the sensor is, putting his measurements onto a map of the seafloor, transforms experiments into systematic scientific exploration.
+One of my colleagues likes to say, "Start by figuring out where you are."
+Navigation is the art and science of determining where you are; it is an important part of deep-sea science and exploration.
+Dr. Richard Camilli invents amazing new devices for "sniffing" out chemical traces, making it possible to see into a world previously unexplored.
+Knowing where the sensor is — putting his measurements onto a map of the sea floor — transforms experiments into systematic scientific exploration.

-My job during this cruise on R/V Aegaeo is to help determine were 'we' are.
-When we arrive on station I work with the ship to deploy transponders - small automatic acoustic elements that serve as beacons.
+My job during this cruise on the R/V Aegaeo is to help determine where "we" are.
+When we arrive on station, I work with the ship to deploy transponders — small automatic acoustic elements that serve as beacons.
 By knowing where these transponders are, we can use geometry to determine our location.
-This is very similar to the way GPS works, but unfortunately GPS does not work in seawater (the electromagnetic waves that carry the GPS signal only travel about 1 mm below the surface).
-Once our transponders are anchored on the seafloor we are ready to deploy a vehicle: the Thetis submersible, the Achilles ROV or the Seabed AUV (or maybe even more than one!).
-While we are exploring the seafloor these transponders constantly report our position relative to the fixed points.
-This information is accompanied by a Doppler velocity log (DVL) - a sort of underwater speedometer.
-If we keep track of our speed, our heading and our transponder messages, we can methodically and systematically survey the seafloor - creating detailed maps of our sensor data.
+This is very similar to the way a global positioning system (GPS) works, but unfortunately GPS does not work in seawater.
+(The electromagnetic waves that carry the GPS signal only travel about 1 mm below the surface).
+Once our transponders are anchored on the sea floor, we are ready to deploy a vehicle: the Thetis submersible, the remotely operated vehicle (ROV) Achilles or the autonomous underwater vehicle (AUV) SeaBED (or maybe even more than one!).
+While we are exploring the sea floor these transponders constantly report our position relative to the fixed points.
+This information is accompanied by a Doppler velocity log (DVL) — a sort of underwater speedometer.
+If we keep track of our speed, our heading, and our transponder messages, we can methodically and systematically survey the sea floor — creating detailed maps of our sensor data.
 The quality of this map is directly related to how well we know our position.
-When it is all over and time to move to the next stop we must collect these transponders.
+When it is all over and time to move to the next stop, we must collect these transponders.
 The transponders respond to a particular message, floating back to the surface for collection.

 Navigation is one of the underlying technologies making possible all of what we do in exploring and understanding our oceans.
 The methods and instruments we use are constantly getting better, but it still takes patience and expertise to know precisely where you are.
 Just like the ancient mariners, relying on the location of the stars and environmental clues (cloud types, wave shape, and seabird presence), we use everything at our disposal to get better and better at knowing where we are.